 Michael Weil, executive director of the Jewish Federation of Greater New Orleans, returned yesterday after riding out the storm in Memphis.
 He reported that aside from half a tree sitting on the pool house at the Goldring/Woldenberg Jewish Community Campus in Metairie, Jewish institutions and agencies “are intact.”
 Much of the city is without power, and the sewers are not yet functioning normally in parts of the city.

-The JCC nursery school and New Orleans Jewish Day School will reopen on Tuesday.
+Both JCC locations are scheduled to reopen this Sunday, and the New Orleans Jewish Day School will begin classes on Monday.

 A major event in the community, the installation of Rabbi Alexis Berk at Touro Synagogue, has been postponed from this coming Friday night.
 A new date will be announced soon.
 The congregation, which reports a power outage but no serious damage, is also postponing the first day of Sunday School to Sept.
 14.